 It’s estimated that one in three New Zealand households now own dog – a dramatic rise over recent years.
-With all that has happened in 2020 with COVID-19, planning a local trip away is an exciting prospect… until it comes to sorting out who will look after your beloved furry friend(s).
+With all that has happened with COVID-19, planning a local trip away is an exciting prospect… until it comes to sorting out who will look after your beloved furry friend(s).
 Wouldn’t it just be so much more fun, easier, and cheaper (who wants to pay a small fortune for a dog hotel?) if you could take your dog on holiday with you?
 After all, they are one of the family.

 Nearly all Quirky Campers in NZ are pet-friendly – with no extra charge for the privilege?!